S-RM/wiskess_rust/README.md

 * Fixed an issue in the network CSV in timeline, where multiple entries were shown for the same event
 * Fixed an issue with old-whip and GUI when using whipped, where some collections would not be extracted completely
 * Host information sheet in timeline
+* artefact collection from disk images on Windows are now done in parallel